 Morgan Cashman

-Morgan Cashman rolled into Vegas and became the King of Photography.
-He passed away a few years ago but his legacy will be remembered forever.
-With a keen mind for business and a childlike love for novelty, he had concessions in nearly every hotel on the strip.
+Morgan Cashman rolled into Vegas with his Mom and twin brother, Harris, and became the King of Resort Photography.
+He passed away a few years ago, but his legacy will be remembered forever.
+With a keen mind for business and a love for novelty, Cashman Photo had concessions in nearly every hotel on the strip.

-The year was 1999, a few months before the start of millenium fever, when I flew into Vegas from Los Angeles solely for the purpose of meeting Mr. C. My only goal was to demonstrate some new technology that I believed would be good for his company.
-Prior to that trip, I had only spoken to him a few times on the phone.
-He’d call whenever one of his video guys needed needed some kind of accessory for a wedding or special event shoot.
-Sometimes it was just for advice or if something wasn’t working properly.
-I guess I became his video “go-to-guy” for all things video related.
-Of course, there was always a never ending stream of people in his office when he’d call, some of them chiming in and gradually I came to understand who did what at the company.
-That was Morgan’s managerial style, when he met with a vendor or anyone with a business opportunity, he liked to have his trusted team of people in the room, and that office could hold a lot of people.
+A few months before the end of 2000, I flew into Vegas from Los Angeles solely to meet Mr. C. My only goal was to demonstrate some new technology I believed would benefit his company.
+Before that trip, I had only spoken to him a few times on the phone.
+He’d call whenever one of his video guys needed an accessory for a special-event shoot.
+Sometimes it was just for advice on whether something wasn’t working correctly.
+I guess I became his video “go-to-guy”.
+Of course, there was always a never-ending stream of people in his office when he’d call, some of them chiming in, and gradually I came to understand who did what at the company.
+That was Morgan’s managerial style.
+When he met with a vendor or anyone for that matter, he liked to have his team in the room, and that office could hold a lot of people.

-A few weeks later, my girlfriend Stephanie (later my wife) and I came to town for a quick visit.
-Morgan picked us up at the airport and proceeded to take us on a whirlwind journey through a dozen hotels.
-First MGM, then Flamingo, a quick ride or two on a rollercoaster and then up to the top of the Stratosphere tower, the highest point in Vegas.
-Sample all of the rides at the top and leave with our complimentary photo, then a quick descent to the ground floor where he says upon exit from the elevator, “Lets meet Karen and the others at my office”, so off to Cashman HQ but first, “Let’s grab a doughnut to munch on”.
-At each stop, we took a picture and had a nosh, mostly junk foods like doughnuts, a piece of cake, a soft pretzel, and that was just fine with the both of us.
+A few weeks later, Morgan invited my girlfriend Stephanie (later my wife) and me back to Vegas for a quick visit.
+Morgan picked us up at the airport and took us on a whirlwind journey through a dozen hotels.
+First MGM, then Flamingo, a fast ride or two on a rollercoaster, and then up to the top of the Stratosphere tower, the highest point in Vegas.
+Sample all of the rides at the top and leave with our complimentary photo, then a quick descent to the ground floor, where he says upon exit from the elevator, “Let’s meet Karen and the others at my office”, so off to Cashman HQ, but first, “Let’s grab a doughnut to munch on”.
+At each stop, we took a picture and had a nosh, mostly junk foods like doughnuts, a piece of cake, a soft pretzel, and that was just fine with both of us.
 Of course, we also took lots and lots of photos.
-There were photos in front of green screens, photos printed in stores, photos spit out of selfie-taking photo machines and in kiosks, photos printed on mugs and keychains, it was a non-stop photo party.
-He had the stamina of a teenager, despite a 30 year age difference.
+There were photos in front of green screens, photos printed in stores, photos spit out by selfie-taking photo machines and kiosks, photos printed on mugs and keychains; it was a nonstop photo party.
+He had the stamina of a teenager, despite a 30-year age difference.
 Stephanie and I were struggling to keep up.

 The last stop before the airport was the New York New York Roller Coaster.
-I still laugh every time I see that photo he took of us.
-Especially the expression on my wife’s face (who is deathly afraid of coasters)as we are barreling down the tracks.
+I still laugh every time I see that photo he took of us (see below).
+Especially the expression on my wife’s face (who to this day is still deathly afraid of coasters).

-I would later be given a generous opportunity to become his partner and get to know him much better, but from that day on, there was never any mistaking Morgan from anyone else you ever knew or ever would know in the future.
+I would later be given a generous opportunity to become his partner and get to know him much better.
+Still, from that day on, there was never any mistaking Morgan from anyone else you ever knew or ever would know in the future.

-Morgan was memorable, like meeting the president or a movie star memorable.
-A few minutes in his presence, no matter what else happened to you before your encounter, or later when you went about your business, your time with him was time never forgotten.
+Morgan was memorable, like meeting the president or a movie star.
+A few minutes in his presence, no matter what else happened to you before your encounter, or later, your time with him was time never forgotten.

-Morgan Cashman was bigger than life, a no-apologies, one-of-a-kind, straight-talking, fun-loving, thrill-seeking stand-out, in a cookie cutter, impossibly woke, world.
+Morgan Cashman was bigger than life, a no-apologies, one-of-a-kind, straight-talking, fun-loving, thrill-seeking stand-out in a cookie-cutter world.
 Where have all the Morgan Cashman’s gone?
+Rest in peace Mr. C.

 The Roller Coaster at New York Hotel and Casino in Las Vegas.
-I loved it, my girlfriend and future wife Stephanie refused to talk to me for almost a week once we got back to LA.
+I loved it, but my girlfriend and future wife, Stephanie, refused to talk to me for almost a week once we got back to LA.
+You can learn more about my 8-year experience working with Morgan and Karen Cashman by clicking on the button below:

 Morgan Cashman and his twin brother Harris created the photo souvenir business in Miami Beach.
 Handsome and brimming with personality and charisma, they swept into Vegas on the coattails of Fontainebleau creator Jay Sarno.
 Jay at that time was on to his next venture, an oasis in the desert that went by the name, Caesars Palace.
 With an invitation from Sarno to be the exclusive photographer for Caesars, the twins along with their savvy and loving mother Sydney, they built a photo empire in las Vegas that included retail stores, thrill ride photography, weddings and special event photo and video services, kiosks, green screens and more.

-MORGAN AND HARRIS CASHMAN AT DINNER WITH MOM
+MORGAN AND HARRIS CASHMAN AT DINNER WITH THEIR MOM

 MORGAN AND KAREN CASHMAN, MARC AND STEPHANIE FINKEL AND SOME FRIENDS AT DINNER.